woutergins/satlas/_sources/tutorials/spectrumcreation.txt

 There is no restriction on how many spectra can be combined in either way.
-Afterwards, the easiest way to add another :class:`.HFSModel` is by summing this with the :class:`.MultiModel`.
+Afterwards, the easiest way to add another :class:`.HFSModel` is by summing this with the :class:`.SumModel`.

 .. code:: python